nicholasaleks/graphql-threat-matrix/implementations/gqlgen.md

 ## Request Validations
 Total Validation Count: **25**

-gqldwn validates the following checks when a query is sent:
+gqlgen validates the following checks when a query is sent:

 <table>
 	<tr>